Our Current Free Gift For You

 We seek to determine how we may best translate these same Scriptures, striving to do so objectively, accurately, and consistently.
 Our translation principles, both of vocabulary and grammatical analysis, govern all that we do.

 The word Concordant means "agreement" and "consistent".
-You do not have to wonder about how we translate the words, we have built-in an easy way for you to see how we do it.
+You do not have to wonder about how we translate the words, we have built-in and easy way for you to see how we do it.

 Throughout the Concordant Publishing Concern's translation, every word is analyzed and a single English word is assigned to each Hebrew word as its STANDARD (synonyms or idiomatic variants are used where necessary, for the sake of good diction).